Worship at st. Mark's

 - Ash Wednesday: We offer morning, noon, and evening services and Ashes-to-go downtown.
 And throughout the day—"Ad-hoc Ashes" at the church building, if you can't make any of the other events.

-- Lent: Check the calendar for Evening Liturgies throughout Lent—we offer something most evenings.
+- Lent: This season of return begins on Ash Wednesday (March 6 in 2019).
+Check the calendar for Evening Liturgies throughout Lent—we offer something most evenings.
 Join the community in prayer.

-- Holy Week: Palm Sunday, and other special services throughout the week, concluding with the Triduum (Maundy Thursday, Good Friday, and Holy Saturday)
+- Holy Week: Palm Sunday, and other special services throughout the week, concluding with the Triduum (the three-in-one day from Thursday evening though Sunday evening): Maundy Thursday, Good Friday, Holy Saturday, and Easter Day)

-- The Easter Season: Easter Vigil and Easter Day and continuing through The Great Fifty Days, concluding with the Day of Pentecost.
+- The Easter Season: This celebratory season begins with the services of the Great Vigil and Easter Day and continues through The Great Fifty Days, concluding with the Day of Pentecost.

 Monthly from September through May, on the second Sunday, we offer a Taizé-style service: a candlelit, reflective flow of short meditations, silence, and simple chants in the Taizé tradition (30 min).